Phaze1D/code-challenge/README.md

 * Redux Action helper is way to over-engineered and needs refactoring.
 * Better Error handling
 * Lazy load the redux store/actions.

+> Just to be clear, the things that were not implemented is solely due to my lack of time and not my lack of ability.